mirror/chromium/docs/android_test_instructions.md

 step in order to run the test locally but it is still required for GN users to run the test.

+You can instruct the test runner to wait for a debugger to attach before running the tests using the `--debug-socket` argument to the test runner script.
+Follow your chosen IDE's instructions on how to attach the debugger.

 ```shell
 # Build the test suite.
 ninja -C out/my_build chrome_junit_tests